VonaTheMampire/emo-star-signs/README.md

 # Emo Star Signs
-It's star signs for emos, what more do you want? 😭
+It's star signs for emos, what more do you want? 😭 Built using [Vue.js](https://vuejs.org/)

 ## Project setup
 ```